 How Pipal is different from other plants?

 Pipal tree releases oxygen 24 hours and does nocturnal fixation of atmospheric CO2.
-This makes it different from other plants as most of plants release oxygen during day time in presence of sunlight but release CO2 at night.
+This makes it different from other plants as most of the plants release oxygen during day time in presence of sunlight but release CO2 at night.

-The 24 hour release of O2 is possible in Peepal as it has ability to perform Crassulacean acid metabolism or CAM (named after Crassulacean family of succulent plants).
+The 24 hour release of O2 is possible in Peepal as it has the ability to perform Crassulacean acid metabolism or CAM (named after Crassulacean family of succulent plants).
 CAM is an ecological adaptation of photosynthesis done in some plants growing in limited availability of water or CO2 (such as arid condition, as epiphyte) and involves nocturnal CO2 fixation done to maximize CO2 uptake.

 Constituents of Ficus religiosa